 Hours per week: Not to exceed 20 hours

 Work schedule:12:00 pm – 6:00 pm, including some evenings and weekends;

 Hourly pay rate: $14.00

-Job description: Provide tutoring services remotely, coordinate skills building workshops for high school, middle school, and college students.
+Job description: Provide tutoring services remotely, coordinate skills-building workshops for high school, middle school, and college students.
 Be a resource to student PSE student support services and programs.
 Assist current and income students with program application completion, data tracking, and programmatic evaluations.
 Support in social media engagement.

-Desired skills/qualifications: Strong background in Mathematics/Science/English and Social Studies, and thorough understanding of the college admissions process, including timeline and specific components of college application.
+Desired skills/qualifications: Strong background in Mathematics/Science/English and Social Studies, and a thorough understanding of the college admissions process, including timeline and specific components of college application.
 Be familiar with different Social Media platforms.
 Being engaging and have good communication.

 Contact Information: Send completed Short-term/Student application found at the top of this page to Nellie Martinez, TS & NCEOC Project Director – firstname.lastname@example.org.